liveryvideo/wifi-test-device/README.md

 If your wifi access-point isn't visible on your other devices, make sure you have set a password that is longer than 6 characters.
 This error can only be found in the logs of hostapd.
 Also make sure you have rebooted either the service or the pi itself after you make changes to hostapd.

+If you are able to connect to your wifi access-point but there is no internet connection there might be an issue with your ip-tables.
+Run these two commands as sudo:
+`iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE` `netfilter-persistent save`
+This usually happens if you didn't reboot the system after the first system update.

+If ./setup.sh is an unknown command use these modifiers to fix this.
+`chmod 777 setup.sh`